 Graphics have greatly improved over the last 20 years since the original Resident Evil 2 released, and the improved graphics of the game really stand out.
 Zombies look more grotesque than they ever have in a video game before and the character models along with the lighting look just as good as they did in Resident Evil 7.
 Visually this is a very impressive game.

-From the moans and the growls of the zombies to the intense musical score that play while the intimidating and seemingly
+From the moans and the growls of the zombies to the intense musical score that play while the intimidating and seemingly invincible Mr. X chases you around is very well done and can be quite unnerving especially if you’re using headphones or surround sound.

 It’s also possible to switch the original soundtrack and sound effects if you purchased the deluxe edition or the soundtrack swap DLC, if you do this the games sound effects and musical score will still be intense but you’ll also be able to see just how far sound design in video games have come in the last 20 years or so, especially when it comes to voice acting.